PerezRaul/degustabox/README.md

-# Degusta Box Project
+# Time Tracker Project

-This is the main repo of the Degusta Box test.
+This is the main repo of the time tracker.

 ## Table of contents